sassoftware/restaf-server/README.md

 The recommended approach is:

-1. Use dockerfile  to specify values that are best not overriden by users.
+1. Use dockerfile  to specify values that are usually not overriden by users.
-2. Use environment To indicate that you are expecting the value to be specified in the environment variable use the following syntax
+2. Use the env file of the environment variables to override the defaults in the Dockerfile.

 ```docker
 ENV optionName=